Camera Icon

 ABC Publicity

 1910s, misc. clippings re. formation of a “bird study club,” elections and field trips, and advocacy, 1912-1913, 1915-1919, includes reference to Grace Pettis Johnson’s report at the Annual Meeting of the City Library.
-Johnson, curator or the Museum of Natural History, notes formation of a bird club in her remarks (6/6/1912).
+Johnson, curator of the Museum of Natural History, notes formation of a bird club in her remarks (6/6/1912).
 Another clipping notes that the club voted to send a letter to Senator Henry Cabot Lodge asking him to support the McLean Bill providing government protection for migratory birds (1913), and a letter To the Editor of The Republican concerning children damaging birds’ nests (7/2/1918)

 1920s, misc. clippings re. meetings, speakers (e.g., Arthur Wilson), field trips and bird sightings, etc., 1921-1929, includes reference to sighting a Blue Grosbeak at a backyard feeder in Springfield, a first for the area (1922) and support for establishment of islands sanctuaries along the MA coast (1925) and a hundred questions about birds, prepared by L.O.
 Ingalls, assistant curator at the Museum of Natural History and president of ABC, for a contest for students interested in birds (1927)